-Thirdly, the most at-risk families made the greatest gains - in this case mothers who used illicit drugs as well as alcohol.
-Here there was more scope to normalise the children's and the parents' functioning, including their drug use.
+Thirdly, the most at-risk families made the greatest gains - mothers who used illicit drugs as well as alcohol.
+Here there was more scope to normalise the children's and the parents' functioning (and this included the parent's drug use).
 Children of less at-risk families improved only in the areas where they happened to be problematic in the first place.
-The implication is that the programme works by helping families with relatively severe problems move closer to the normal range.
-For those already within this range, it makes less difference.vi
+The implication is that the programme works by helping families with unusually severe problems move closer to the normal range.
+For those already within this range, it makes less difference."

-Lastly, the degree to which parents spoke up in the group sessions made no difference to how much they and their children profited from them - a finding later replicated.
+Lastly, the degree to which mothers spoke up in the group sessions made no difference to how much they and their children profited from them - again, a finding later replicated.